Communications and information systems of the British Armed Forces: TALON

 Talon is a lightweight deployable terminal which uses off-the-shelf commercial technology packaged to provide a terminal suitable for military use.
 The terminal is controlled from a ruggedised laptop and can be set up by a crew of two trained operators within 30 minutes.
 Talon has been employed by the ARRC (Allied Rapid Reaction Corps) in Germany and was used extensively in Operation TELIC in Iraq.
 Talon terminals were brought into service in July 2002 and were incorporated into the Skynet 5 contract in October 2003.
 Each terminal can be carried in a single vehicle, towing the generator mounted on a trailer.

 REACHER

 Reacher comprises the mobile satellite ground terminals that give military ground forces communications access through Skynet 5 satellites.
 There are two variants in service with the British Army, Royal Air Force and Royal Marines.
 Reacher Medium is a ruggedised land terminal with a 2.4m antenna designed for X-Band military satellite communications.
-It is designed to operate with a deployed advanced headquarters, and is carried on a Bucher Duro 6x6 vehicle with a detachable cabin and towing a trailer.
+It is designed to operate with a deployed advanced headquarters, and is carried on a MAN truck with a detachable cabin and towing a trailer.

 Reacher Large is mounted on the same vehicle as Reacher Medium, but has a 4.8 m antenna.
 Reacher All Terrain is in service with the Royal Marines and is mounted on two BV206 vehicles with associated trailers.
-All Reacher terminals are transportable using Chinook helicopters, C130 aircraft, by sea and by rail.
+All Reacher terminals are transportable using Chinook helicopters, by sea and by rail.
 The systems are supplied by EADS Astrium subsidiary company Paradigm Secure Communications.